Localization of weakly interacting bosons in two dimensions: disorder vs lattice geometry effects: Ground state energy spectra of localised states

-As in the previous study for the localization length, the energy spectra analysis was done considering a significant number of realizations for a given disorder amplitude, specifically, the energy spectra here reported are the result of the average over $\sim40$ realizations.
+Analogously to the previous analysis for characterisation of density profiles, the ground state spectra analysis was done considering a significant number of realisations for a given disorder amplitude.
+Specifically, the results presented here correspond to the average over $\sim50$ realisations.
 For all of our numerical calculations, we use $\Omega\sim10^3$ and work within the first Brillouin zone (FBZ).
 For square lattices, this region is bounded by $-\frac{\pi}{a} \le k_x,k_y \le \frac{\pi}{a}$, while for honeycomb and triangular lattices the FBZ is the area of the primitive cell in the reciprocal lattice space generated by vectors ${\bf{b}}_1=\frac{4\pi}{a{\sqrt 3}}\left( \frac{\sqrt 3}{2}, -\frac{1}{2} \right)$ and ${\bf{b}}_2=\frac{4\pi}{a{\sqrt 3}}(0,1)$.
-In Fig. \ref{Fig5}, we show the energy spectra of the lattices considered in our study for $\delta =25\%$ of the potential depth $V_0$, in the first quadrant of the FBZ.
+In Fig. \ref{Fig5}, we show the energy spectra of the lattices considered in our study for $\delta =0,80\%$ (left and right columns respectively) of the potential depth $V_{\mathrm{Latt}}^{\delta=0}(x,y)$, in the first quadrant of the FBZ.
 From top to down, we plot $\epsilon(k_r)$ vs. $k_{r}=\sqrt{k_x^2 +k_y^2}$ for honeycomb, square and triangular lattices respectively.
-For comparison purposes, in the left column we included the energy spectra in the absence of disorder.
-The inset of each panel contains a density plot of the the energy spectra in the full FBZ associated to each lattice with both $\delta=0$ (left column) and $\delta = 15\%$ (right column).
-We observe that the system with disorder presents an energy spectrum which is no longer composed of sharp energy peaks, originated from the lattice symmetry, but rather becomes dense, leading to broadening of the peaks.
-It is certainly true that sharph peaks are still visible, but a continuous spectra is superimposed to it.
-In other words, instead of the sharp energy spectrum at zero disorder, we have a dense continous behavior when the disorder amplitude is different from zero.
-Interestingly, even though disorder is spanned across the entire lattice, and that the energy spectra corresponds to the average over many realizations, we do not observe a cancellation effect due to random disorder.
-Regarding the influence of the disorder strength on the energy spectra, we found that as the disorder amplitude is increased the magnitude of the continuous energy spectrum grows until the characteristic density of peaks due to lattice geometry become comparable.
-At this point, it is when the disorder effectively destroys the lattice symmetry, leading to vanish the geometry distinguishability.
-Summarizing, the influence of disorder on the energy spectrum is manifested in replacing well defined momentum peaks (well separated peaks, point-like spectrum) with a dense (continous) distribution which still contains information of the lattice symmetry by broadening the distribution of momentum peaks without disorder.
+The inset of each panel contains a density plot of ground state spectra in the full FBZ, associated to both, $\delta=0$ (left column) and $\delta = 80\%$ (right column), we should emphasize that left column corresponds to the averaged ground state spectra.
+We observe that the system with disorder presents a ground state spectra which is no longer composed of sharp energy peaks, originated from the lattice symmetry.
+Disorder broadens the peaks in the distribution.
+In other words, instead of the sharp ground state spectra at zero disorder, we have a dense continuous behaviour when the disorder amplitude is different from zero.
+Interestingly, even though disorder is spanned across the entire lattice, and that this corresponds to the average over many realisations, we do not observe any cancellation effect due to randomness.
+Regarding the influence of the disorder strength, we found that as the disorder amplitude is increased the magnitude of the background increases until it becomes comparable to the amplitude of the signal due to the lattice symmetry.
+At this point, it is when the disorder effectively destroys the lattice symmetry, rendering the geometry effects indistinguishable.
+Summarising, the influence of disorder on the ground state spectra is manifested in replacing well defined peaks as a function of momenta with a super-imposed dense distribution due to incommensurability of spatial frequencies.